 Teen drivers are much more likely to have a driving accident than experienced adult drivers.
 According to the NHTSA, the unfortunate fact is, “crashes are still the leading cause of teen deaths”.
 The good news is that proper guidance from parents can decrease the chances of teenagers being involved in an accident.
 Before they get on the road, it’s a good idea to lay down some rules for teen driver safety.
-Here are six ways you can help decrease the likelihood of teenage driving accidents.
+Here are five teenage driver safety tips and six ways you can help decrease the likelihood of teenage driving accidents.

 1. Limit the number of passengers